thebuilder/react-intersection-observer/README.md

 See https://thebuilder.github.io/react-intersection-observer/ for a demo.

 #### Scroll monitor
 This module is used in [react-scroll-percentage](https://github.com/thebuilder/react-scroll-percentage) to monitor the scroll position of elements in view.
+This module is also a great example of using `react-intersection-observer` as the basis for more complex needs.

 ## Installation